 Better Education Won't Help Many

-German wages have been stagnant for years in spite of an outstanding educational and training system.
+German wages have been stagnant for years

 For the entire Business Week